Sead Hakšabanović: Club career

-Halmstad
+Halmstads BK

 Hakšabanović represented Halmstads BK as a youth.
 He made his debut in Allsvenskan on 9 April 2015, coming on as a late substitute for Junes Barny in a 3–0 home loss against IFK Norrköping; at the age of only 15, he became the youngest-ever footballer to debut for Halmstad.

 In August 2015 Hakšabanović spent a week on trial with Manchester United.
 He has also been on trials for Liverpool, Chelsea, Aston Villa and Manchester City.

 After spending his first senior season with only ten appearances and no goals, Hakšabanović scored his first goal on 4 April 2016, netting his team's only in a 2–1 away loss against IK Sirius Fotboll.

 West Ham United

 In August 2017, Hakšabanović signed a five-year contract for West Ham United in a £2.7 million transfer from Halmstad.
 He made his debut for West Ham on 19 September, playing 63 minutes in a 3–0 home victory against Bolton Wanderers in the EFL Cup.